Your Taxpayer Rights

-The BOE is required by state law to keep your personal and financial information private, but there are some important exceptions.
-For instance, the information that appears on your seller’s permit is public information and is generally not protected.
-Also, if you appeal a determination made by BOE staff or the Franchise Tax Board to the elected Members of the BOE, your appeal will become part of the public record.
+California state law requires that we keep your personal and financial information confidential unless it is part of the public record or subpoenaed.
+However, the information that appears on your seller’s permit is considered public information.
+Also, if you appeal a bill from the Board of Equalization or the Franchise Tax Board, your appeal will become part of the public record.

 Your Right to Information and Assistance

-You have the right to receive information and assistance in simple, nontechnical language to help you comply with the various tax and fee laws we administer.
-The BOE also provides interpreter services for persons who are hearing impaired and for persons who need assistance in a language other than English.
-You have the right to obtain copies of your records and ask for written advice on how tax applies to a particular type of transaction.
+You have the right to receive information and assistance in simple, nontechnical language and ask questions if you don’t understand something.
+Interpreter services for persons who are hearing impaired or who need assistance in a language other than English are available.

 Your Right to Address Your Elected Board Member